zhubao315/learn-agentic-ai/04_daca_agent_native_dev/03_dapr_intro/01_dapr_helm/readme.md

 ## 4: Test Dapr APIs

 ### What’s Happening?
-Dapr’s sidecar exposes HTTP APIs on port 3500 for state (saving/retrieving data in Redis) and pub/sub (publishing events).
-Since no app is deployed, we’ll create a temporary test app with a Dapr sidecar to test these APIs with `curl`.
-The test app uses Nginx as a placeholder (on port 8080), but we interact only with the sidecar (port 3500).
+Dapr's sidecar exposes HTTP APIs (typically on port 3500 by default) that applications use to interact with Dapr's building blocks.
+These APIs allow saving/retrieving data using a configured state store (like Redis) and publishing/subscribing to events using a configured pub/sub component.
+Since we haven't deployed our final application yet, we'll deploy a temporary test application with a Dapr sidecar attached to demonstrate how to interact with these APIs using `curl`.
+The test app uses a simple Nginx container as a placeholder (running on its default port 80), but our interaction will solely be with the Dapr sidecar (on its default port 3500).

-1. **Deploy Test App**:
+1.  **Deploy Test App**: Deploy a simple Nginx deployment with Dapr annotations to ensure a sidecar is injected.

    - Create `nginx-app.yaml`:
      ```yaml
      apiVersion: apps/v1